mnbuhl/PersistedCache/README.md

 ### Want to contribute?

 If you want to contribute to this project, please feel free to open an issue or a pull request.

+Want to make your own adapter?
+Add the `PersistedCache` package to your project and implement the `IPersistedCache` interface.